Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Quantum Dynamics of The Single-Electron Box

 \subsection{System Hamiltonian}

 Regarding its separate subsystems, the complete SEB Hamiltonian reads

-where $H_{QD}$, $H_{CR}$, and $H_{PhB}$ represent the unperturbed Hamiltonians of the QD, CR and PhB, respectively.
-While $H_{DR}$ and $H_{DP}$ describe the QD-CR and QD-PhB coupling, respectively.
+where $H_{QD}$, $H_{CR}$, and $H_{PhO}$ represent the unperturbed Hamiltonians of the QD, CR and PhO, respectively.
+While $H_{DR}$ and $H_{DP}$ describe the QD-CR and QD-PhO coupling, respectively.
 In particular, we take the zero of energy at the Fermi level of the CR and consider Hamiltonians of the form

-with $d$, $c$, and $a$ representing the destruction operators of the QD, CR, and PhB, respectively.
+with $d$, $c$, and $a$ representing the destruction operators of the QD, CR, and PhO, respectively.
 The parameter $\varepsilon_0$ describes the static energy detuning of the single QD level (Fig.~\ref{fig:fig1}a), and $\epsilon$ is the energy of the (potentially discrete) CR levels.
 We assume the microwave radiation to be monochromatic at the single frequency $\omega$.
 For ease of future notation, we can define

 as the Hamiltonian describing the free evolution of the (uncoupled) quantum systems.
 Those are then coupled by interaction Hamiltonians, which in the second quantization formalism are \cite{Sowa_Mol_Briggs_Gauger_2018}